Call Center Business Plan Template

 Revenue and Cost Drivers

-The major costs for the company will be the vehicle costs, staff salaries, and rent.
+The major costs for the company will be staff salaries and the lease.
 In the initial years, the company’s marketing spending will be high as it establishes itself in the market.

 Capital Requirements and Use of Funds